GiIIy/TicTacToe/README.md

 # TicTacToe

-Simple TicTacToe Game using GUI Swing system
+Simple TicTacToe Game using GUI Swing system.
-I Orginally had all methods in different files however had to combine all methods in one file due to a computer error
+I Orginally had all methods in different files however had to combine all methods in one file due to a computer error.